Swanland Lease Extension - Free Consultation

 Why you should start your Swanland lease extension

-Main reasons to start your Swanland lease extension today:
+Main reasons to commence your Swanland lease extension today:

-A Swanland leasehold property depreciates with the years remaining on the lease.
+A Swanland lease depreciates with the years remaining on the lease.

 An extended lease has roughly the same value as a freehold

-It is conventional wisdom that a residential leasehold with more than one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 30 years unexpired, the residence will be equivalent in value to a freehold for many years ahead.
+It is conventional wisdom that a property with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.

 Lender Requirement